Master's Programme in Humanitarian Action and Conflict

 What is humanitarian action?
 In what ways are humanitarian emergencies intensified and changed by conflict?
 What factors define a humanitarian disaster?
 What laws and moral principles steer humanitarian interventions?
-The one-year Master's Programme in Humanitarian Action and Conflict is aimed at those who are interested in humanitarian work both in Europe and the world at large.
+The Master's Programme in Humanitarian Action and Conflict is for those who are interested in humanitarian work both in Europe and the world at large.
 If you would like to explore such questions, this one-year programme is a good choice for you.

 Why this programme?

 Disasters and conflicts have complex consequences for society and a professional approach is needed in order to address them effectively.
-The Master's Programme in Humanitarian Action and Conflict seeks to give you the competences and skills necessary to work within different areas of the humanitarian field, and you will get both data and methodology relating to conflict situations and peacebuilding activities.
-The programme aims to help graduates take on different professional roles such as project manager, conflict analyst or desk officer in NGOs and governmental organisations.
+The Master's Programme in Humanitarian Action and Conflict seeks to give you the competencies and skills necessary to work within different areas of the humanitarian field.
+You will get both data and methodology relating to conflict situations and peacebuilding activities.
+The programme is multidisciplinary and helps graduates take on different professional roles such as project manager, conflict analyst or desk officer in non-governmental organisations (NGOs) and governmental organisations.

-Student profile Our students want to work in the field of humanitarian action.
-They come from all over the world and from a wide range of backgrounds - for example Anthropology, Business Management, Development Studies, Human Rights, International Relations, Languages, Law, Medicine, Peace and Conflict Studies, Political Science, Psychology, Sociology and Theology.
+Our students come from all over the world and from various backgrounds including Anthropology, Business Management, Development Studies, Human Rights, International Relations, Languages, Law, Medicine, Peace and Conflict Studies, Political Science, Psychology, Sociology and Theology.
 Some already work for humanitarian organisations and wish to put an academic frame around their experience.
 Others have been volunteers, whilst others again are new to the subject.
 All are united by their desire to make a difference.

 Courses within the programme